fartec0/cah-api-test/README.md

 - The application should not stop responding, or show signs of Hardware resources exhaustion.
 - There should be no socket errors during the testing period.
 - The [Latency distribution](https://engineering.linkedin.com/performance/who-moved-my-99th-percentile-latency), majorly at 99% should be within a pre-determined acceptable response time and throughput.

+While stressing the application with a high number or connections, during the same time period and with the same quantity of threads, it is visible that the number of socket errors increase with the load - as seen below from the output of one of the test results.

 #### WRK results showing socket errors
 - Test duration: 15.10s